rootsecdev/AI_Research/README.md

 # AI Research and Reporting Flow

-### This repository is for AI research using Frontier and Cloud Models.
+### This repository is for AI research using Local, Frontier and Cloud Models.

 ```
                     SOURCES